-A. INTRODUCTION:
+A. INTRODUCTION

-Culture is not a static entity; instead, it is dynamic and ever changing.
-Every culture has common elements: 1) a life cycle, 2) a world view, and 3) an identity.
-These elements develop and adapt over time; and taken together these elements make a culture unique and identifiable.
+Culture is not a static entity; it is dynamic and ever changing.
+Every culture has common elements: a world view, an identity and a life cycle.
+These elements develop and adapt over time and taken together, they make a culture unique and identifiable.
 Anthropologists study the development and evolution of people-groups and their culture through the evidence they have left behind.
 This evidence includes the historical written record and the durable material artifacts.
-People-groups and their cultures develop over time as they collaborate and cross-pollenate with other known groups.
-This process is called cultural diffusion or cultural evolution.
-Wikipedia the Online Encyclopedia makes the following observations about Culture - (with some minor editing made by AD for clarity):
+Culture diffusion occurs over time as groups collaborate and cooperate with other known groups.
+Wikipedia the Online Encyclopedia makes the following general observations about Culture - (with some minor editing by AD for clarity):

-- Culture is an umbrella term which encompasses the social behavior and norms found in human societies, as well as the knowledge, beliefs, arts, laws, customs, capabilities and habits of the individuals in these groups.
+- Culture is an umbrella term which encompasses the social behavior and norms found in human societies, as well as the knowledge, beliefs, arts, laws, customs, capabilities, and habits of the individuals in these groups.
 Humans acquire their culture through the learning processes of enculturation and socialization, which is shown by the diversity of cultures across social groups through history. - 2.
 A cultural norm codifies acceptable conduct in society; it serves as guideline for behavior, dress, language, and demeanor in a situation, which serves as a template for expectations in a social group.
-[Some groups have been known for their ridged demands for conformity, however] accepting only a uniform or monoculture in a social group can bear risks.
+[Some groups have been known for their ridged demands for conformity] accepting only a uniform or monoculture in a social group can bear risks.
 Just as a single species can wither in the face of environmental change, societies can wither for lack of functional responses to change.
-Thus, in military culture, valor is counted an ideal behavior for an individual, as are duty, honor, and loyalty to the social group are counted as virtues, or functional responses in the continuum of conflict.
+Thus, in military culture, valor is counted an ideal behavior for an individual; as are duty, honor, and loyalty to the social group are counted as virtues, or functional responses in the continuum of conflict.
 In the practice of religion, analogous virtues can be identified in a social group. - 3.
 Culture is considered a central concept in anthropology, encompassing the range of phenomena that are transmitted through social learning in human societies.
-Cultural universals are found in all human societies; these include expressive forms like art, music, dance, ritual, religion, and technologies [including] tool usage, cooking, shelter, [pottery, weaponry] and clothing.
+Cultural universals are found in all human societies; these include expressive forms like art, music, dance, ritual, religion, and technologies [including] tool usage, food and cooking, types of shelter, pottery, weaponry and clothing.
 The concept of material culture covers the physical expressions of culture, such as technology, architecture and art, whereas the immaterial aspects of culture such as principles of social organization (including practices of political organization and social institutions), mythology, religion and philosophy, literature (both written and oral), and science comprise the intangible cultural heritage of a society. - 4.
 Culture is the set of customs, traditions, and values of a society or community, such as an ethnic group or nation.
 Culture is the set of knowledge acquired and passed on over time.
 In this sense, multiculturalism values the peaceful coexistence and mutual respect between different cultures inhabiting the same planet.
-Sometimes "culture" is also used to describe specific practices within a subgroup of a society, a subculture (e.g. a counterculture).
+Sometimes "culture" is also used to describe specific practices within a subgroup of a society, a subculture (e.g., a counterculture).
 Within cultural anthropology, the ideology and analytical stance of cultural relativism holds that cultures cannot easily be objectively ranked or evaluated because any evaluation is necessarily situated within the value system of a given culture.